honojs/hono/src/middleware/jsx/README.md

 JSX Middleware enable rendering HTML with JSX syntax.
 It's just for Sever-Side-Rendering.
 No virtual DOM.
-This middleware supports only for TypeScript.
+This middleware is only for writing with TypeScript.

 ## Settings